-Temperature control What can I do?
-Make sure that the time high-risk food spends in the temperature danger zone of 5 °C to 60 °C is as short as possible - up to a cumulative total of four hours, or use the 2 hour/4 hour rule.
+Temperature control What can I do? • Make sure that the time high-risk food spends in the temperature danger zone of 5 °C to 60 °C is as short as possible - up to a cumulative total of four hours or use the 2 hour/4 hour rule.
 How can I check?
 Regularly look at how food is being prepared.
 Measure the amount of time that the preparation processes take.
 Refer to Support program 8: Time control to use the 2 hour/4 hour rule.
 What if it is not right?
 Only take from the refrigerator the amount of food you can prepare within a safe time period.
 Return food to the refrigerator if there are delays.

-2. Cross-contamination of ready-to-eat food with food poisoning bacteria from hands, utensils, cloths, surfaces, foods (for example, high-risk foods such as meat, seafood, poultry or eggs, or raw vegetables) or other items.
+2. Cross-contamination of ready-to-eat food with food poisoning bacteria from hands, utensils, cloths surfaces, foods (for example, high-risk foods such as meat, seafood, poultry or eggs, or raw vegetable or other items.

 Cross-contamination of ready-to-eat food What can I do?
 Wash hands before handling ready-to-eat food, equipment and utensils and use gloves correctly where appropriate.
 Handle food as little as possible.
 Use tongs or other utensils where appropriate.
 Check with your council environmental health officer if you need advice about using gloves properly.
 How can I check?
 Regularly look at how food is being prepared.
 What if it is not right?
 Dispose of food if you are not confident that it has been safely handled.
 If non-allergenic food may be contaminated with an allergen, make sure that it is not used in the preparation of food that is intended to be allergen free.
-If food may include allergens, refer to Food Allergens https://www.health.vic.gov.au/food-safety/food-allergen-awareness about making information available to customers and staff.
+If food may include allergens, refer to_Support program 1: Food allergens, intolerances and general information for customers about making information available to customers and staff.